January 14, 2020

 Cuisinart Cookware Review (Clad Stainless)

-They flatten out towards the pot, which gives them really great grip.
-While nothing fancy, everyone who tested these pots loved the handles.
+They flatten out towards the pot, which allows for a safe, solid grip.
+While nothing fancy, everyone who tested these pots liked the handles.

 The strainer lid, found on the large sauce pan in the 11-piece set and on the Dutch oven in the 13-piece set, are nice touches.